Design Principles and Guidelines#

 data = self.data_catalog.get_data(input_data, config_data)

-# Step 2: Delegation to components
+# Step 2: Delegation to components and workflows

 partial_result = workflows.example_workflow1(data)